 Artists that are hired to demonstrate on a fair, like to feel confident about the tools they use, because there are shiploads of people watching what they're doing, some of whom actually are experienced artists themselves.
 So the Turbo made me quite insecure, especially since it was not tuned optimally, to which I was oblivious at the time.
 But after some fiddling it sort of worked and the portrait in the image below was the first result, a 50 x 70 cm portrait of Mr. Humphrey Bogart:

-First encounter with the Turbo (never finished)
+Second encounter with the Turbo (never finished) |

 During the show dozens of obtrusive people stood close behind me, bumping into me and thought they were being funny by asking me if I was a dentist, making it difficult to focus while still trying to figure out how to adjust the Turbo properly.
 But in spite of that, the tool intrigued me, because I soon felt its potential was huge.
 After Day 1 of the fair I took it home and fiddled with it.
 Gradually I began to understand how it should be adjusted properly.
 Not that I was able to do that after one day spraying with it, but it started to dawn on me and I got somewhere about halfway to tune it properly.
 At home I sprayed the image below, during the next days of the fair and I gradually became enthusiastic about The Paasche Turbo's spraying performance:

-Turbo test on 15 x 15 cm paper
+Turbo test on 15 x 15 cm crappy office copy paper |

 I thought it would make sense to spray a small image, since the Turbo allows to work in very fine detail.
 The airbrush is not suited to spray larger surfaces - it simply sprays too fine.
 That is what makes it unpractical compared to other excellent brushes such as Iwata's Mircron series airbrushes.
 But if you're into detailed airbrushing there is nothing like the Paasche Turbo!
 Long after that particular show, I rediscovered the Turbo again, but this time I knew exactly how to tune the tool.
 Once again the Turbo amazed me by spraying lines almost as thin as a hair in a controlled way and once again the gun baffled me.
 It simply allows artists to exactly place lines of varying widths where they want them to be placed.
 Your personal dexterity is the only limitation to the quality of the detail:

-Paasche Turbo test with proper adjustments
+Paasche Turbo test with proper adjustments of writer Graham Greene on plastic sheet |

 The Paasche Turbo is not easy company; it does exactly what it wants to do and nothing else - i.e. spray ultra fine lines and controlled spattering.
 If you practice real hard, find the proper mix ratios for your paint and tune the gun properly, you can deposit single drops of paint exactly where you want them....
 Its excellent capabilities are its brilliant limitations, but I have come to love its magnificent uselessness.
 You might want to take a peek at two videos that demonstrate some of the adjustment options of the Turbo: Video 1 and Video 2